-Chris DeVany is keynote speaker at Ijona Skills.
-He is the founder and president of Pinnacle Performance Improvement Worldwide, a firm which focuses on management and organization development.
-Pinnacle's clients include such organizations as Microsoft, Visa International, the Society for Human Resource Management (SHRM), U.S. Department of Housing and Urban Development, Sprint, American Counseling Association, Aviva Insurance, U.S. Patent and Trademark Office, Big Brothers and Big Sisters, Hospital Corporation of America, Schlumberger, Morgan Stanley, Boston Scientific, US HealthCare and over ........
+Chris Devany is a Keynote Speaker at Ijona Skills.
+He is a founder and president of Pinnacle Performance Improvement Worldwide, a firm that focuses on management and organization development.
+Pinnacle's clients include such organizations as Visa International, the Society for Human Resource Management (SHRM), U.S. Department of Housing and Urban Development, Sprint, American Counseling Association, Aviva Insurance, Microsoft, U.S. Patent and Trademark Office, Big Brothers and Big Sisters, Hospital Corporation of America, Schlumberger, Morgan Stanley, Boston Scientific, US HealthCare and over 5........

 One of the most critical areas of employee relationships--and one of the biggest challenges management faces today--is conducting effective performance appraisals and determining appropriate merit increases.
 Learn to give performance appraisals that help motivate employees to achieve goals and increase their value to the organization.